-The current Phase 2 of the consultation involves the exhibition of the draft master plan (Refer to Attachment 2, VR Michael Reserve Draft Master Plan) and key recommendations to the broader community.
+The next phase of the consultation involves the exhibition of the draft master plan (Refer to Attachment 2, VR Michael Reserve Draft Master Plan) and key recommendations to the broader community.
 This consultation seeks to:

-- Inform the local community of the project and encourage them to share their feedback; - Confirm Council's understanding of how the broader community use the reserve and how they would like to see the reserve in the future; - Receive feedback on the draft master plan concept, confirming whether it caters to the ongoing and future needs of the community.
+- Inform the local community of the project and encourage them to share their feedback. - Confirm Council's understanding of how the broader community use the reserve and how they would like to see the reserve in the future. - Receive feedback on the draft master plan concept, confirming whether it caters to the ongoing and future needs of the community.

-Phase 2 Community consultation commenced on the 22nd of April 2024, following endorsement by Council, lasting for a period of 4 weeks.
-A range of engagement activities are planned, including an online engagement page with a survey, direct mail outs, pop-up sessions onsite and around VR Michael Reserve, and meetings with target groups including the United Lalor and Bocce Social Club users, nearby schools, local youth, and culturally diverse women groups.
+Community consultation is scheduled to commence on the 22 April 2024, lasting for a period of 4 weeks.
+A range of engagement activities are planned, including an online engagement page with a survey, direct mail outs, pop-up sessions onsite and around VR Michael Reserve, and meetings with target groups including the United Lalor and Bocce Social Club users, local youth and culturally diverse women groups.
 This engagement will confirm that the draft master plan caters to the needs of the community.
 Feedback will be used to refine the master plan and create a priority list of actions.